AlbyA/dashboard-LG/VERCEL_DEPLOY.md

 1. Go to [vercel.com](https://vercel.com)
 2. Click "Add New Project"
 3. Import your GitHub repository
-4. Vercel will auto-detect the configuration
+4. Vercel will use `vercel.json` configuration

 ### Step 3: Add Environment Variables
 In Vercel Dashboard → Your Project → Settings → Environment Variables: